shammahm24/auth0-project-recal-app/README.md

 If the transaction is authorized, the user then recieves points, which can be exchanged by starbucks coffees, dominos pizzas, and more.

-The technologies used in the application were Node.js, Gatsby, Redux, Socket.io, Ionic, Vercel, AWS and MongoDB.

 ## Tech stack used
 <ul>